konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

 In this request:

 -   Replace `YOUR_TOKEN` with your authorization token.
--   `PROJECT_ID` should be replaced with the ID of your project.
+-   `PROJECT_ID` should be replaced with the ID of your Project.
--   `callback_url` is the URL where the webhook should be sent once the document is processed.
+-   `callback_url` is the URL where the webhook should be sent once the Document is processed.
 -   `LOCAL_FILE_NAME` is the path to the file on your disk you wish to upload.
 Keep the `@` in front of it.

 The `callback_url` parameter is optional.
-If provided, Konfuzio will send the document details to the specified URL via a POST request after the document has been processed.
-This means your application can continue working on other tasks and only needs to handle the document data once it's ready.
+If provided, Konfuzio will send the Document details to the specified URL via a POST request after the Document has been processed.
+This means your application can continue working on other tasks and only needs to handle the Document data once it's ready.

-This asynchronous approach is advantageous when dealing with documents that contain many pages or require a long processing time, as it doesn't block your application while waiting for the response.
+This asynchronous approach is advantageous when dealing with Documents that contain many Pages or require a long processing time, as it doesn't block your application while waiting for the response.
 Instead, your application is notified via the webhook once the data is ready.

 ### Create an Annotation